 Image optimization is essential for the overall speed optimization of WooCommerce stores.

 Indeed, images often represent the majority of the bytes downloaded for a page.
-As a result, image optimization often results in a reduction of page size and improve the performance of your WooCommerce store.
+As a result, image optimization often results in a reduction of page size; hence, it helps you speed up WooCommerce stores.
 This also has the benefit of reducing the consumption of client bandwidth.

 Understand that optimizing store performance is not “one-size-fits-all”.
 This means that I will not give you specific plugins but describe general strategies for image optimization.

-The very first question you need to ask yourself is: Is this image really necessary?
+The very first question you need to ask yourself, “is this image necessary?”
 Good design should be simple without image overload.
-That being said, a well-placed image transmits more information than a thousand words.
-It’s up to you to find the right balance.
+As we know, a well-placed image transmits more information than a thousand words.
+It is up to you to find the right balance.

-The following three tactics are often deployed at WooCommerce stores for optimizing images.
+The following three tactics are often deployed for image optimization on WooCommerce stores.

-- Base64 – This technique is old as the Web.
+- Base64: This technique is as old as the Web.
 It allows you to reduce the number of requests to the server and display images instantly.
-Be careful not to abuse Base64 and use it on small images, because this can affect the size of your products pages.
+Be careful not to abuse Base64 and use it on small images, because this can affect the size of your product pages.

-- Inline SVG – The inline SVG offers all the advantages of Base64 encoding, but none of the disadvantages.
-Beware, however, because inline SVGs are not supported on older versions of popular browsers.
+- Inline SVG: The inline SVG offers all the advantages of Base64 encoding, but none of the disadvantages.
+Beware, inline SVGs are not supported on older versions of popular browsers.

-- Sprites – The Sprite CSS is also a very old technique of optimizing the display of images.
+- Sprites: The Sprite CSS is also a very old technique of optimizing the display.
 When you develop your WooCommerce theme, it may be beneficial to group most of your small images into one.